 Each year we’ve relied on a large team of volunteers to make WITS run smoothly, and this year we’re lucky enough to be able to hone our strengths into a smaller, more agile team.
 We couldn’t be more thrilled to work together to bring you the best WITS yet.
 You can follow us all on Twitter here!

-If you’re interested in joining our larger group of volunteers for WITS ’17, we’ll be opening volunteer applications in late 2016, so keep an eye out!
+If you’re interested in joining our larger group of volunteers for WITS ’17, keep an eye out for our volunteer applications!

 Don’t Forget: You can purchase your ticket to WITS ’17 here.
-We can’t wait to see you in Milwaukee next April!
+We can’t wait to see you in Milwaukee in April!